blaenk/blaenk.github.io/provider/pages/lately.markdown

 toc: off
 ---

-This page lists some of the things I've been up to lately.
+This page lists some of the things that I've been up to lately.

 ## Reading

-This is what I'm currently reading, but I also keep a list of [books I've read](/reads).
+At any moment I have a handful of books that I'm currently reading.
+I find that I don't have trouble keeping track of each --- oftentimes due to keeping [notes](/notes/), and having a set of books allows me to switch to something else temporarily if a particular book falls into a lull.
+I also keep a page of reviews of [books that I've finished](/reads/).

 <img src="/images/books/onchina.jpg" class="right" width="128">